 That is important for people who smoke and vape, which compromises lung health.
 Researchers say it’s too early to know for sure if smokers are more susceptible, but it’s possible.

 “We know that exposure to tobacco and tobacco products impairs our body’s ability to fight off infection,” Russel Buhr, a pulmonologist at UCLA Health, told Vice.
 “We want people to take [coronavirus prevention] seriously.
 So, people should really be listening to their doctors.”

 That’s not to mention the impact on secondhand and third-hand smoke and virus transmission to non-smokers.

 The best way to stay up to date about the illness is by keeping up with the latest news out of the CDC.

 You can follow the CDC on social platforms like Facebook and Twitter.

-Other ways include reading reports from reliable news sources, such as The New York Times, Washington Post, and others.
+Other ways include reading reports from reliable news sources, such as Salud America! and other health organizations.